Defense Lawyer

 Contact Serpa Law Office at 617.936.0201 for a free consultation.
 Boston office: 20 Park Plaza #400A.
 Quincy office: 500 Victory Rd., Suite 400A.
 Available 24 hours a day.

-Related Serpa Law Office Resources
+Related Serpa Law Office resources

 - Courts We Serve Across Greater Boston